corona-ai/api-documentation/source/index.html.md

 # Introduction

-Documentation for the AI-Prodict Prediction API.
+Documentation for the Corona.ai Prediction API.
 This API is currently in **ALPHA**.

 # Client access token retrieval